-He grimaced, and in a response, that was half chiding and half joking, suggested it just wasn’t that exciting.
+He grimaced, and in response, that was half chiding and half-joking, suggested it just wasn’t that exciting.
 We didn’t do it…at least not until three years later.

 I often think back to that conversation, because we lost three years of building trust, credibility and growing a list of subscribers because an email newsletter just didn’t seem cool enough in that moment.